johnathan-sewell/blocks/readme.md

 #About Blocks!

-Blocks! is a collection of small, stand-alone UI-components and HTML-patterns, including:
+Blocks! is a collection of small, stand-alone UI-components and HTML-patterns.

-- Accordion, auto-collapse
-- Accordion, toggle
-- App Panels
-- Breadcrumbs

-Module-based, each component has it's own mixin SEO-optimized
-Theme-ready
-Tracking-enabled
-Validates on validator.w3.org

-##A note on *rem* and *em*

-##Theme-Maps

-A module-mixin must be called with a theme-map.
-If a theme-map hasn't been specified, a default theme-map for the module will be used.

-	"font": ($poster-type, "light"),
-	"font-map": 0,
+A block-component must live up to the following *demands:*

+- Does it validate?
+Check on validator.w3.org (or Validity in Chrome)
+- Does it contain Structured Markup?
+Is it tested and verified at: developers.google.com/structured-data/testing-tool/
+- Is it WACG 2.0 AA Compliant?
+Test with Accessibility Developer Tools (Chrome) or aXe (Firefox)
+- Is there a mixin for the component with a default theme-map?
+- Is GTM/tracking enabled and verified through GTM's Preview/Debug-panel?
+- If it contains JavaScript, is it verified on jshint.com?
+- Is there proper jsDoc-syntax for JavaScript?
+- Is there proper sassDOC-syntax for the mixin, maps and variables?
+- Is there a readme.md with basic instructions on how-to-use?